-Ottawa, ON, March 17, 2014 -The Canadian Real Estate Association (CREA) has updated its forecast for home sales activity via the Multiple Listing Service® (MLS®) Systems of Canadian real estate Boards and Associations in 2013 and 2014.
+Ottawa, ON, March 17, 2014 -The Canadian Real Estate Association (CREA) has updated its forecast for home sales activity via the Multiple Listing Service® (MLS®) Systems of Canadian real estate Boards and Associations in 2014, and extended the outlook to 2015.

-“The national forecast reflects a combination of recent and projected real estate market trends and outlooks can be very different depending on the region and community due to many local factors,” said Laura Leyser, CREA President.
+“The national forecast reflects a combination of recent and projected real estate market trends that can be very different depending on their location due to many local factors,” said Laura Leyser, CREA President.
 “For that reason, buyers and sellers should talk to their REALTOR® about the housing market outlook where they live or might like to.”

 Average prices have remained firm and continue to reflect a rise in the share of national sales among some of Canada’s most active and expensive markets compared to last year.
 Additionally, prices have been heating up in some markets, particularly in Calgary and Toronto where single family properties are in short supply.

-The national average home price is projected to rise by 5.2 per cent to $382,200 in 2013, with similar gains in the Prairie provinces, Ontario, and Newfoundland and Labrador.
-Smaller gains are projected in other provinces.
+The national average home price is forecast to rise by 3.8 per cent to $397,000 in 2014, with similar sized gains in British Columbia, Alberta, and Ontario.
+Modest changes in average prices are forecast for all other provinces this year.

 - 30 -